 - An act that shows an intent to accomplish the crime.8

-For example, it is a specific act when a person purchases a ski mask.
+For example, it is deemed a “specific act” when a person purchases a ski mask.
 If there is nothing more to the story, the act is simply a basic one.
 However, the act becomes an overt act if the person purchased it within planning to rob a bank.

 A person accused of the crime of concealing an accidental death, per PC 152, may raise a legal defense on his behalf.
 A good defense can often get a Penal Code 152 charge reduced or even dismissed.
 Please note, though, that is critical for an accused to hire an attorney to raise a defense on his behalf.